 Nowadays, the extension is slowly getting finished.

-I had the possibility to elaborate the viability study of this traditional Canarian Finca, classified as a good of cultural interest and is composed of three parts: the building, the orchard and the farming area.
+I had the possibility to elaborate the viability study of this traditional Canarian Finca, classified as good of cultural interest and is composed of three parts: the building, the orchard and the farming area.

-This property is ideal for activities related to coexistence and enjoyment of the natural environment outdoors with ecological or cultural themes.
+This finca is ideal for activities related to coexistence and enjoyment of the natural environment outdoors with ecological or cultural themes.
 This farm is especially aimed at people attracted to live in a traditional, sustainable and ecological environment, in which to find in a temporary or permanent dwelling in an almost self-sufficient lifestyle.

 This old building with L shape has changed and being extended for the old owners for years.
-Our decision was to recover the old court building atmosphere, its slenderness and traditional essence so much as it is possible from the exterior and even the interior desing.
+Our decision was to recover the old court building atmosphere, its slenderness and traditional essence so much as it is possible from the exterior and even the interior design.